 A CV and samples of my work are available upon request.
 I also have many testimonials from clients, with much of my work coming from repeat business and word of mouth recommendations.

 My clients have spanned the not-for-profit, public, and private sectors.
 Since 2000, many of my clients have come from the not-for-profit sector, particularly the arts, community, and health.

 I have worked on-site on many occasions, but am equally comfortable working off-site, sometimes even a hemisphere away.

-Here is a selection of my clients, past and present, in alphabetical order:
+I work for individuals and organizations.
+Here is a selection of my organizational clients, past and present, in alphabetical order:

 There was the business plan that helped a community arts centre to stay operational.
 Then there was the analysis and writing to help rejuvenate a not-for-profit organisation.
 There was even the book that accompanied a theatre performance and went on to be praised in some reviews, alongside the show.

 These and other projects – corporate, academic, and creative – feature in my folio:View my folio

 I can work with a document at any stage of its development and I have considerable experience with salvaging documents that have major problems.

 I have written many kinds of documents, including: